rickegdoerf/rickegdorf/README.md

 ## API Field Definitions Generated from Unit Test Field Descriptor JSON Files

-The following example shows API field definitions coded into the unit test field descriptor JSON file.
-This technique represents a component of a highly efficient and collaborative methodology used to generate accurate, real-time documenation at code deployment.
-By making Technical Writing and Engineering teams required pull request approvers ensures collaboration and accurate documentation.
+The following example shows how I partnered with Engineering to implement a highly efficient and collaborative methodology that generated accurate, real-time API documenation at code deployment.
+API field definitions are coded into the unit test field descriptor JSON file.
+Technical Writing and Engineering teams are required pull request approvers, which ensures collaboration and accurate documentation.

 **Sample Unit Test Descriptor File**